 We're specifically looking for a smart, non-jaded millennial who had just realised that he/she spends far too much time on his/her mobile phone infinitely scrolling through social feeds.
 This person should be hungry like a wounded cage-fighter, connected like a Capetonian hipster and as articulate as a Daily Maverick journo.
 We want a plucky individual, one step away from a 1/4 life crisis, ready to take on the most inspiring job of a lifetime.

 If you believe that an 'open canvas' is the utopia you're looking for, then this job is NOT for you.
 The job requires someone who can zero in on a single task: make Heavy Chef great.
 Not okay.
 Not nice.
 Not rad.
-We want our humble platform to be considered amongst the top echelons of great event and media companies in the history of the world, ever.
+We want our humble platform to be considered amongst the top echelons of education companies in the history of the world, ever.
 Think you have the chops to do it?
 Well, what you waiting for sukka? - apply already.